 When you use an electronic cigarette designed for dripping such as the eGo e-cigarette or one of the many USA-made e-cigarettes, you have to maintain a constant balance.
 If you add too little e-liquid to the atomizer and the heating coil becomes dry, you’ll receive no vapor when you puff — or worse, you’ll sting your throat.
 Add too much e-liquid, though, and the atomizer will make a gurgling noise.
 When this happens, there’s little that you can do except continue vaping through it or give your e-cigarette a quick cleaning.
-I’m going to discuss the latter option in this article because a flooded atomizer can cause damage to some e-cigarettes and generally should be taken care of quickly.
+I’ll also discuss what to do if you have a gurgling e-cigarette cartomizer or clearomizer.

 You’ll need to have a few paper towels handy to take care of an e-cigarette gurgling issue.
 To begin, check the outside of the e-cigarette and clean up any e-liquid that might have started to run down the side.
 Many e-cigarettes have “drip wells” to help prevent this from happening, but some don’t.
 If your e-cigarette has a drip well, fold a paper towel into a triangle, push it into the well and let it soak up the e-liquid.